Guide to Moving to San Francisco: Everything You Need to Know

 What to Expect: San Francisco Demographics

-People who relocate to San Francisco are often shocked by how many young adults there are compared to children, teenagers and older individuals.
+People who relocate to San Francisco are often surprised by how many young adults there are compared to children, teenagers and older individuals.
 The tech boom has attracted hordes of young adults between the ages of 20 and 39, who make up San Francisco’s largest age group.
 Unsurprisingly, the high cost of living has priced out many older residents and families with children.

 What to Expect – San Francisco from A to Z

 A is for Alcatraz.
 It’s a tourist attraction, but locals love it too.
-Take the night tour if you’re brave enough.

 B is for burritos.
 Tourists may picture sourdough bread, Dungeness crab and fine California wine when they think of San Francisco cuisine, but locals take much pride in the city’s burritos.
 Mission-style burritos, originated in the Mission District, are the most coveted variety, characterized by their generous size.
 Expect heaps of rice, beans and meat in a steamed flour tortilla.